FRIDAYFREEBIE/FRIDAYFREEBIE/README.md

 - To become a skilled and communicative game programmer.

 ### 🏫 Attending **Korea Animation High School**
-- Over the past three years, I have participated in **various team and individual projects**, gaining hands-on experience in game development.
+- Over the past three years, I have participated in **various team and individual projects**.

 ### 🧠 Studying **PS as a hobby**
-- I recently **began solving algorithm problems** as both a hobby and a way to enhance my problem-solving skills.
+- I recently **began solving algorithm problems** as both a hobby and to enhance my problem-solving skills.

 ---